Anyway, so in honour of the Tudor Farmers at The Palmer's Farmhouse, today it's Tudor Feast time!

 The veg was chopped and the onions and meat browned.

 The spices in this particular pottage come from the garlic, the ginger, cinnamon and cumin.
 All of which would be ground in a pestle and mortar.
-Less spicy than a Chicken Tikka Massala perhaps, but adding something nonetheless!

 The Stock would be added with the spices, and then the honey and apricots to add sweetness.
 Honey was also much sought after and if you had bees, their produce would likely have been sold on for profit, but any leftover would be used to add flavour to dishes such as this.